michael-ab/Regatta/Excalidraw/Serial Connection Diagram Flow.md

 			"groupIds": [],
 			"roundness": null,
 			"seed": 1874182114,
-			"version": 75,
+			"version": 191,
-			"versionNonce": 1139444386,
+			"versionNonce": 842164670,
 			"isDeleted": false,
-			"boundElements": null,
+			"boundElements": [
+				{
+					"id": "97BqUzbEZjKXbFJKY9vZV",
+					"type": "arrow"
+				}
+			],
-			"updated": 1689167204675,
+			"updated": 1689167406764,
 			"link": null,
 			"locked": false,
-			"text": "When the thread which \nhave a req in pro", "rawText": "When the thread which \nhave a req in pro", "fontSize": 36,
+			"text": "When the thread which \nhave a \"operation\" will finish \nthe serial conn will move to\nclosed by itself", "rawText": "When the thread which \nhave a \"operation\" will finish \nthe serial conn will move to\nclosed by itself", "fontSize": 28,
 			"fontFamily": 1,
 			"textAlign": "left",
 			"verticalAlign": "top",
-			"baseline": 77,
+			"baseline": 130,
 			"containerId": null,
-			"originalText": "When the thread which \nhave a req in pro", "lineHeight": 1.25
+			"originalText": "When the thread which \nhave a \"operation\" will finish \nthe serial conn will move to\nclosed by itself", "lineHeight": 1.25
 		},
 		{